Basis-Theory/basistheory-integration-guides/collections/guides/use/use_token_data_in_http_requests.md

 }
 ```

-The detokenization expression `{%raw%}{{a70f8701-8b65-476b-ac0a-21bcd7d943d5}}{%endraw%}` within the request will be identified by the Proxy, and the raw credit card number represented by this token will be substituted in its place.
+The expression `{%raw%}{{a70f8701-8b65-476b-ac0a-21bcd7d943d5}}{%endraw%}` within the request will be identified by the Proxy, and the raw credit card number represented by this token will be substituted in its place.

 ## Send the Proxy Request Containing Detokenized Values